spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 There is one unchanging constant in machine learning: "data is king."
 But what happens when you work in a field where the king doesn't always want to get out of bed every morning?

-Welcome to neuroimaging, where data is not only hard to come by, but also requries a ton of space[^1].
+Welcome to neuroimaging, where data is not only hard to come by, but also requires a ton of space[^1].

 Many have stood up to challenge this lack of data by inventing methods to generate synthetic data -- SynthSeg, SynthStrip, Synth, etc. They work really well[^2], but it has